 Students may, if appropriate change their course of study at the end of a semester after consultation with their teacher.
-For example, if a student has demonstrated a high level of learning in General Maths she may be advised to change to Enhanced Maths.
+For example, if a student has demonstrated a high level of learning in General Maths they may be advised to change to Enhanced Maths.

-Note: Students who wish to study Mathematical Methods in Year 11 must study Enhancement Maths in Semester 2 of Year 10.
+Note: Students who wish to study Mathematical Methods in Year 11 are highly recommended to have studied Enhancement Maths in Semester 2 of Year 10.